Activism promotes positive change in our society. We show personalities who inspire us to become active ourselves

 View this post on Instagram

 Today in 2017 I * unintentionally * came out on LIVE NATIONAL TELEVISION.
 The show?
 Tucker Carlson Tonight.
 You see, I was there to speak up about Muslims in Australia & how tax payer money should be used to enrich communities instead of policing and surveilling us but while correcting him about my identity as a Black queer Muslim woman ...
 I came out as QUEER on national TV.
 Honestly, it's not my best interview, but I left Tucker speechless a few times.
 I walked away from it not even being able to gage if I got my point across because suddenly EVERYONE FOUND OUT THAT I AM QUEER.
-The threats, & even the support, I received following that moment, completely changed my life.
+The threats, & even the support, I received the following that moment, completely changed my life.
 I've learned a lot, namely, never to go on a conservative talk show without a plan of action for backlash.
 I want to first and foremost thank @sarahkateellis & @glaad for coming to my rescue and helping me deal with the fallout & sudden press interest.
 Tucker Carlson is dangerous.
 Tucker Carlson should be immediately deplatformed.
 His show is a mobilization tool for white supremacists.
 Violent and armed white supremacists.
 His words are venomous and he should be taken off the air.
 Today, I'm a public figure and y'all know me for my advocacy around antiracism, honest history, LGBTQ rights & more.
 Back then, I was keeping part of my self hidden in the hopes it would help me stay in the good graces of people (homophobes) that I never should have been trying to impress in the first place.
 Sure, since coming out I've been ostracized and I've lost opportunities but Alhamdulilah being an out and proud Muslim is a blessing that every closeted person of faith deserves to experience.
 So, happy personal coming out day to me.
 Photo by @liaclay scarf by @mogafashion.

 @blairiman is a writer, mental health advocate, and activist who identifies as African American, queer, and Muslim.
 Women's rights and the global black and LGBT community at the center of her books.
-Her podcast America Did What ?! describes the challenges faced by these groups.
+Also her podcast America Did What ?! describes the challenges faced by these groups.
 She is also the official ambassador of Muslims for Progressive Values, which is a progressive Muslim organization that supports and founded LGBT Rights Equality HER, a platform for the empowerment of women and non-binary people, in 2014.
 Her courage to stand up for the rights of her community - including in all its facets - also led her to the top of the Black Lives Matter protests and helped her to expand her platform .
-Her TED Talk went in particular "Queer & Muslim: Nothing to Reconcile" viral and has triggered an important discourse on the intersectionality of different identities.
+Her TED Talk went in particular "Queer & Muslim: Nothing to Reconcile" viral and has sparked an important discourse on the intersectionality of different identities.

-Current relevance: The first event of the LGBT Pride Month 2020 was dedicated to Black Lives Matter.
+Current relevance: The first event of LGBT Pride Month 2020 was dedicated to Black Lives Matter.
 Both movements were originally founded by colored, queer people and aim to counteract systemic, cultural and institutional intolerance and discrimination.
 In this sense, many protests unite the concerns of both communities.
-This proves that different group memberships are not mutually exclusive.
+This proves that different group affiliations are not mutually exclusive.
 Imani is an example of how people can identify freely and individually.
 Justice must apply to everyone without compromise.